 Injuries sustained during childbirth can cause long-term effects to a newborn.
 Many issues are outgrown eventually, but some injuries are permanent and cause ongoing disabilities that will likely affect your child for the rest of their life.

 Many childbirth injuries are not caused by random chance or by unavoidable mistakes, but rather by injuries that the baby suffers during the birth procedure.
 If your child was severely injured at birth due to negligence or other improper acts by a doctor, nurse, or other medical professionals, you may wonder how you will support your child’s additional needs and cover your hospital bills.
 However, you may be entitled to compensation for a birth injury.
 The attorneys of The Reiff Law Firm have more than three decades of experience with severe personal injuries and wrongful deaths and may be able to fight for you.
 To schedule a free and confidential initial consultation, call (215) 709-6940 today.
-You could also contact the firm online to schedule your free case review.

 Are All Birth Injuries “Medical Malpractice”?